Low price USB spectrometer for UV-Vis-NIR optical spectroscopy

 Broadband White Light Source

 Our USB-C powered LED Broadband White Light Source outputs light over the entire visible spectrum (360 nm - 900 nm) from a single light source.
-Measuring just 30 mm x 70 mm x 40 mm, our broadband white light source is considerably smaller than other white light sources (such as tungsten-halogen lamps) and is perfect for a wide range of optical spectroscopy studies in the visible range.
+Measuring just 30 mm x 70 mm x 40 mm, our broadband white light source is considerably smaller than other light sources for spectroscopy (such as tungsten-halogen lamps) and is perfect for a wide range of optical spectroscopy studies in the visible range.
 Supplied with a USB cable, and covered by our two year warranty.

 Included with the complete spectroscopy bundle.
 Available separately for £120.00.